Skip to main content

 © Obesity Action Coalition

+Make cooking nutritious and satisfying meals a priority.
 A helpful strategy when cooking for one is to become friends with your freezer.
-This way, you can cook full recipes, portion out servings and freeze them to heat up and eat later.
-You'll save time, money and clean up by freezing soups, chili, pasta dishes, cooked whole grains and extra vegetables.
+This makes it easier to cook full recipes, portion out servings and freeze them to reheat and eat later.
+You can save time, money and clean up by freezing soups, chili, pasta dishes, cooked whole grains and extra vegetables.

 Here are more kitchen tips when cooking for one to two: